CoreNetwork/TradeCraft/README.md

 ## Installation

-1. Stop your server
-2. Drop TradeCraft.jar into the plugins directory
+1. Drop TradeCraft.jar into the plugins directory
-3. Start the server
+2. Start the server
-4. Stop the server
+3. Stop the server

 The plugin will create its `TradeCraft` directory and inside, `config.yml`, `example.yml` and `trades.sqlite`.